AdmirDemaj1/training-react/Final-Project/Final-Project.md

 ## Considerations ⛔

+⚠️ Waittt Waitt, how to start the backend?
+Make sure to navigate to Final-Project/booksAuthBackend and run npm install and node app.js.
+Then you are ready to work on the frontend 😄.

 ### Signup/SignIn/Logout

 - If user is not authenticated by storing the authentication token in localStorage he cannot access pages like: cart, checkout, createBook, editBook ...
 The only page he can access is BooksList.
 You can achieve this by protecting routes using react-router loaders.